jeremyBanks/banksh/ideas/stop-ignoring-errors-in-bash.md

 As far as I can tell, there is no way to change this behaviour. **If there is some way I've missed, please let me know!** There are workarounds, but they're clunky.

 The exit status of these subshells *is* returned to the parent shell, however, it's never checked before it is overwritten by the return status of the original command (`echo` in the case above).
-If we put the command substitution in an assigment expression on its own, instead of as an argument to another command, the exit status won't be overwritten.
+If we put the command substitution in an assignment expression on its own, instead of as an argument to another command, the exit status won't be overwritten.
 For example:

 ```bash
 set -euo pipefail